Xcov19/project-healthcare/CONTRIBUTING.md

 `Makefile` contains actual script for setup. `docker` is replaceable with `podman` as a drop-in if you use Podman.

-All images use the base image from `Dockewrfile.build` for multi-stage builds.
+All images use the base image from `Dockerfile.build` for multi-stage builds.

 #### Set Up Container Images